-On behalf of the 24/7 Support Line service, we express a very sincere congratulations to Eugene Choi, our first recipient of the new “24/7 Support Line Volunteerism Scholarship!”
-Eugene has been volunteering with the service since January 2019, and is a current full-time student at Western University.
-As a medical sciences major, Eugene was drawn […]Continue reading24/7 Support Line Volunteerism Scholarship Recipient!
+On behalf of the 24/7 Support Line service, we express a very sincere congratulations to Nicole Singer, our recipient of the summer “24/7 Support Line Volunteerism Scholarship!”
+Nicole has been volunteering with the service since September 2017.
+She has just completed her undergrad degree in Social Sciences at Western University, and will be entering Durham […]Continue reading24/7 Support Line Volunteerism Scholarship – Summer Recipient

 At CMHA Middlesex, our vision is an inclusive community with mental health and well-being for all.
 We strive to live by our values, which include being welcoming and compassionate, demonstrating respect and inclusivity, and exemplifying integrity and accountability.
 We pride ourselves on meeting the needs of those who require our support and working with individuals […]Continue readingPosition Statement: Black Lives Matter

 On June 16, CMHA Middlesex joins organizations across Canada in recognizing Men’s Mental Health Awareness Day.
 This annual event aims to normalize conversations about mental health issues and reduce the stigma that often prevents men from seeking help.
 CMHA recognizes that stigma may make it difficult for men to identify their own mental health and […]Continue readingCMHA recognizes Men’s Mental Health Awareness Day 2020

 May 19, 2020 – UPDATE As of today, May 19, many businesses and organizations have been provided the green light from the Government of Ontario to move forward with in-person services, as they are able, as part of the first phase of reopening Ontario.
 CMHA Middlesex is included in this list of organizations that are […]Continue readingCOVID-19 Updates